First Time Renting a Car in Dubai, Complete Guide (2026)

 Indicate early — lane changes on Sheikh Zayed Road happen fast

-Don't flash your lights at trucks — it's considered aggressive
+Don't flash your lights at trucks — it's read as aggressive

-Roundabouts: give way to traffic already inside — not to the right
+At roundabouts, give way to traffic already inside, not to the right

-School zones drop to 40 km/h — cameras enforce strictly
+School zones drop to 40 km/h and cameras enforce strictly

 Keep the car clean inside — excessive mess is charged at return

-Take photos at pickup — document existing scratches/dents before driving away
+Take photos at pickup — document existing scratches and dents before you drive away